-Someone steps on your tail?
+- Someone steps on your tail?
 Deal with it.

-Stranger steals your favorite toy?
+- Stranger steals your favorite toy?
 Too bad, so sad!

-Have arthritis and someone pushes down on your rear, causing intense pain?
+- Have arthritis and someone pushes down on your rear, causing intense pain?
 Deal with it.

-Want to have a nice outing with your best friend without being disturbed by strangers?
+- Want to have a nice outing with your best friend without being disturbed by strangers?
 Tough.

-Don't like to be molested by strangers?
+- Don't like to be molested by strangers?
 Too bad, sit there and take it.

-I guess the question must be: are dogs ever allowed to have opinions?
+I guess the question must be: Are dogs ever allowed to have opinions?
 Do we really expect them to welcome every type of social interaction, all the time, in any circumstance?
 Do we expect them to tolerate pain, social pressure, and molestation?

-The moral of the story is - my dogs are MY dogs.
+The moral of the story is -- my dogs are MY dogs.
 We may be out in public, but that does not entitle you to touch them or force yourself upon them.
 I have the right to say, "leave my dog alone," just as much as I have the right to say, "keep your hands out of my wallet or undergarments."
 Mokie, my Chow mix, really doesn't like being touched by strangers.
-She tolerates it, but does not enjoy it, and looks at me the entire time as if to say, "I'll get something for this, right?"
-Sometimes, she just wants to go for a walk and NOT be touched by every stranger along the path - in the past, I've had to resort to telling people "She bites," (she never has) just so we can go on a peaceful walk.
+She tolerates it, but does not enjoy it and looks at me the entire time as if to say, "I'll get something for this, right?"
+Sometimes, she just wants to go for a walk and NOT be touched by every stranger along the path -- in the past, I've had to resort to telling people "She bites," (she never has) just so we can go on a peaceful walk.
 Why have I done this?

 Because people try to grab her without even asking or proceed to try to grab her after I ask that we be left alone.
-She shouldn't be forced into situations which make her uncomfortable, she's my friend and it's my job to help her feel safe.
+She shouldn't be forced into situations that make her uncomfortable; she's my friend, and it's my job to help her feel safe.
 Cuba, my Saint Bernard puppy, is a teenager and does like to be touched but needs reminders on his manners frequently, so if you want to pet him, you may need to wait a few minutes while I make sure that he is standing at my side, on a loose leash, and not pulling to meet you.

 So if you want to greet someone's dog, ask; and whatever their answer is, respect it and don't take it personally because it's not intended in that manner.
-Most dog owners are not indiscriminate jerks, and if a person says, "no," there is likely a reason - the dog doesn't feel comfortable being touched by strangers, the person is in a hurry, the dog is working, the dog is in training, the dog may bite you.
+Most dog owners are not indiscriminate jerks, and if a person says, "no," there is likely a reason -- the dog doesn't feel comfortable being touched by strangers, the person is in a hurry, the dog is working, the dog is in training, the dog may bite you.

-Dog owners are private property owners: if we treated dogs with the same respect we treated a Coach handbag, a lot fewer people would be bitten, dogs euthanized, and dog owners forced to deal with the stress of judgment for securing their dog's physical and mental well-being.
+Dog owners are private property owners: If we treated dogs with the same respect we treated a Coach handbag, a lot fewer people would be bitten, dogs euthanized, and dog owners forced to deal with the stress of judgment for securing their dog's physical and mental well-being.

 Dogs Are Not Public Property.
-Groping a stranger's dog is like groping a stranger's wife - just NOT.
+Groping a stranger's dog is like groping a stranger's wife -- just NOT.
 COOL.